 Progeny from this experiment returned in August 2000.
 We had anticipated a return rate of 2%, for a total of 1,000-2,000 individuals expected to be recovered for genetic and morphological analyses (approximately 30 fish per family).
-However, no fish returned to the ASLC fish pass, and we captured a total of 36 fish throughout Resurrection Bay.
-These 36 fish were placed into 30 familes on the basis of 10 microsatellite loci.
-This sample size was too small to answer the questions that we are addressing.
+However, no fish returned to the ASLC fish pass.
+We did capture a total of 36 fish from 30 families throughout Resurrection Bay (Table 7, Figure 3).
+Based on the number of fish collected with our limited resources it is clear that a large number of marked fish did survive and returned to Resurrection Bay.
+We were not able to achieve any of our objectives with this small number of fish.
+It is interesting to note, however, that fish from the same family did tend to return at the same time, indicating a genetic component to time of return (Table 7).